 - Environment, infrastructure, innovation and the circular economy

-Since 2011 (the beginning of the large FESSUD project led by the division), members have led or been significant co-investigators in projects worth a total of around £20M external income, of which approximately £10M comes into the University and £3M to the Faculty of Business.
-The in-kind contributions from non-academic project partners is of high value.
+Since 2011 (the beginning of the large FESSUD project led by the department), members have led or been significant co-investigators in projects worth a total of around £20M external income, of which approximately £10M comes into the University and £3M to the Faculty of Business.
+The in-kind contributions from non-academic project partners are of high value.
 For example, there is £1.8M worth of in-kind contributions within the iBUILD project; these contributions facilitated the influencing of HM Treasury guidance on valuing infrastructure provision.